-- The purpose of the risk management group is to promote good practice on risk management across the Authority and act as a "Champion" on risk management issues. - The group should promote the "positive" effects that good risk management can have when embedded into all Council policies and procedures. - Risk management should be seen as a tool to "make things happen" in a safe and beneficial way, not a process used to "stop things from progressing". - The risk management group should investigate issues referred to it by the Corporate Management Team and report back in a timely manner. - The group should also advise Corporate Management Team on risk management issues referred to it by directorates. - > The group should adopt SMART reporting techniques for all issues sent to the group from whatever source. - The Strategic Risk Management Group manages Corporate risks which affect the Council's ability to fulfil its Corporate Objectives and is concerned with major Business risk. - The Strategic Risk Management Group will also monitor the Council's Emergency Planning, Business Continuity and Disaster Recovery Plans, as well as Information Security/Risk and Data Protection - The Operational Risk Management Group will manage Operational risks which affect the Council's ability to run its day to day services.
+- ➤ The purpose of the risk management group is to promote good practice on risk management across the Authority and act as a "Champion" on risk management issues. - > The group should promote the "positive" effects that good risk management can have when embedded into all Council policies and procedures. - The risk management group should investigate issues referred to it by the Corporate Management Team and report back in a timely manner. - > The group should also advise Corporate Management Team on risk management issues referred to it by directorates. - > The group should adopt SMART reporting techniques for all issues sent to the group from whatever source - The Strategic Risk Management Group manages corporate risks which affect the Council's ability to fulfil its Corporate Priorities and is concerned with major Business risk. - The Strategic Risk Management Group will also monitor the Council's Emergency Planning, Business Continuity and Disaster Recovery Plans, as well as Information Security/Risk and Data Protection - The Operational Risk Management Group will manage Operational risks which affect the Council's ability to run its day to day services.